brazacz/brazacz.com/_posts/2021-03-15-git-tutorial.md

 - Git only allows editing (amending) the most recent commit
 - Edits which undo older changes are new commits because of data integrity
-- To retrieve the old version of specific file from current branch to staging directory, use the command `git checkout <hash> -- <file>`
+- To retrieve the old version of specific file from current branch to staging directory, use the command `git checkout <commit_hash> -- <file>`
 - With command `git diff --staged` you can see it is going to revert the change which was done in the past.
 - If you want to revert the commit of specific file, use command `git commit -m <message>`
 - If you don't want to revert the commit, use the command `git reset HEAD <file>` to clean the staging directory and then use `git checkout -- <file>` to clean the working directory